-The ASFSRs for calendar years 2018 and 2017 are also available for viewing or download on the website.
-The ASFSR's are published as PDFs and can be viewed and or printed using Adobe Acrobat Reader, which is free and can be downloaded from https://get2.adobe.com/reader/otherversions/.
+The 2021 Annual Security & Fire Safety Report (ASFSR) is available on the Safety and Security Department website.
+The ASFSRs for calendar years 2020, 2019, and 2018 are also available for viewing or download on the website.
+The ASFSR's are published as PDFs and can be viewed and or printed using Adobe Acrobat Reader.

-Individuals may request a free paper copy of the 2020 ASFSR, or any prior year's report through any of the following means:
+Individuals may request a free paper copy of the 2021 ASFSR, or any prior year's report through any of the following means:

-- In person at the front desk of Campus Safety and Security Department located at 9600 College Way North, Room CC1252, Seattle, WA 98103; - By written request addressed to: Campus Safety and Security Department located at 9600 College Way North, Room CC1252, Seattle, WA 98103; or, - By email to campussafety@seattlecolleges.edu; or by calling (206) 934-3636.
+- In-person at the front desk of Campus Safety and Security Department located at 9600 College Way North, Room CC1252, Seattle, WA 98103; - By written request addressed to the Campus Safety and Security Department located at 9600 College Way North, Room CC1252, Seattle, WA 98103; or, - By email to campussafety@seattlecolleges.edu; or by calling (206) 934-3636.

-This report provides statistics for the previous three years (2019, 2018, 2017) concerning reported crimes that occurred on or adjacent to the campus property, as well any property owned, leased or controlled by North Seattle College.
+This report provides statistics for the previous three years (2020, 2019, 2018) concerning reported crimes that occurred on or adjacent to the campus property, as well as any property owned, leased, or controlled by North Seattle College.

-About Campus Security
+About Campus Safety and Security

-North Seattle College maintains a Campus Safety and Security Department that is staffed by five (5) full-time Campus Security Officers (CSO), and five (5) part-time CSOs.
-The College may deploy a Campus Security Sergeant (CSS).
-Campus Security Officers and Campus Security Sergeants are not deputized or commissioned law enforcement officers and have no power to enforce the law or powers of arrest.
-They do have the authority to enforce campus rules/policies.
+North Seattle College maintains a Safety and Security Department with an authorized staff of five (5) full-time Campus Security Officers (CSO), and five (5) part-time CSOs.
+Campus Security Officers are not deputized or commissioned law enforcement officers and have no power to enforce the law or powers of arrest.
+They do have the authority to enforce campus rules and policies.

-The patrol jurisdiction of Security Officers is limited to any building or property owned or controlled by Seattle Colleges.
+The patrol jurisdiction of Security Officers is limited to any building or property owned or controlled by North Seattle College.
 Patrols are conducted to serve as a visual deterrent to criminal activity while also serving as a valuable resource to our campus community and the public.
-Services provided by the Campus Safety and Security Department include crime prevention presentations, lost and found services, access control management, incident response, physical security, and safety escorts for students, faculty, and staff.
+Services provided by the Safety and Security Department include crime prevention presentations, lost and found services, access control management, incident response, physical security, and safety escorts for students, faculty, and staff.

-Employees of this department are representatives of the college.
-Campus Security Officers and Campus Security Sergeants have limited authority (non-police) as representatives of the property owner, the State of Washington.
-They have authority to request identification from any person suspected of violating local, state or federal laws.
-Additionally, if any of those laws are violated on campus, or the person(s) have violated the College's Rules and Regulations, Campus Security Officers can direct the person to stop the prohibited conduct.
+Employees of the Safety and Security Department are representatives of the College.
+Campus Security Officers have limited authority (non-police) as representatives of the property owner, the State of Washington.
+They have the authority to request identification from any person suspected of violating local, state, or federal laws.
+Additionally, if any of those laws are violated on campus, or the person(s) has violated the College's Rules and Regulations, CSO's can direct the person to stop the prohibited conduct.

 Employees are not authorized to use force against anyone.
-The only exception would be for an officer/employee to defend themselves.
+The only exception would be for a CSO to defend themselves.